industrial-optimization-group/DESDEO/docs/howtoguides/pareto_navigator.md

 ## Introduction

-This is a how to guide to use the Pareto Navigator method.
+This is a how-to guide to use the Pareto Navigator method.
-The method is implemented according to the description in Eskelinen, P., Miettinen, K., Klamroth, K., & Hakanen, J. (2010).
-Pareto navigator for interactive nonlinear multiobjective optimization.
-OR spectrum, 32, 211-227.
+The method is implemented according to the description in [1].

 ## Setting up the problem